nhsx-mirror/skunkworks-ambulance-queueing-prediction/README.md

 # NHS AI Lab Skunkworks project: C359 - NHS Ambulance Handover Delay Predictor

 > A pilot project for the NHS AI (Artificial Intelligence) Lab Skunkworks team, C359 - NHS Ambulance Handover Delay Predictor, will use statistical analysis and machine learning to understand whether AI approaches can be used to create a proactive response to the redirect of ambulances between hospitals on a given day in order to minimise the time spent waiting for patient handover and thereby maximise the time available to respond to patient calls for help
-{PROJECT NAME} was selected as a project in {DATE SELECTED} following a succesful pitch to the AI Skunkworks problem-sourcing programme.
+C359 - NHS Ambulance Handover Delay Predictorwas selected as a project in Q2 2022 following a succesful pitch to the AI Skunkworks problem-sourcing programme.

 ## Intended Use